marco-morales/QMSS-GR5072_Spring2022/README.md

 	$ git pull origin main
 	```

-5. "Watch" the repository to get notifications each time uptates are pushed
+5. "Watch" the repository to get notifications each time updates are pushed